Arithmetic functions in short intervals and the symmetric group: Historical Background and Motivation

 The evaluation of variance for such a general class of function is closely related to the known phenomena that the zeros of $L$-functions distribute like the eigenvalues of a random matrix.
 Indeed, the result we prove may be seen to be an equivalent restatement of an equidistribution result of Katz, Theorem \ref{katz} below.
 (We make use of Katz's Theorem \ref{katz} in our proof, and so we \emph{do not} arrive at an independent proof of it however.)

+We will use this general variance evaluation to recover several of the results that have been mentioned above with relatively little extra work and to derive new results that seem difficult by other means.
+New conjectures in the setting of the integers are put forward based on these results.
+Perhaps of particular interest, we consider sums of the function $\omega(n)$, counting prime factors: based on a function field model, we conjecture that the variance of sums of this function is somewhat smaller than a naive heuristic would lead one to believe.

-We will use this general variance evaluation to recover several of the specific results that have been mentioned above with relatively little additional work.
-In addition to yielding a pleasant general formula, the results we prove below also help elucidate why random matrix universality should make an appearance in number theory.
-A complementary perspective as to the arithmetic reasons for the appearance of random matrix theory in number theory, dealing with the integers themselves, has appeared in the work of Bogomonly and Keating \cite{BoKe1,BoKe2} and in work of Conrey and Keating \cite{CoKe1,CoKe2,CoKe3,CoKe4}.
+In addition to yielding a pleasant general formula, the decomposition results of this paper help elucidate why random matrix universality should make an appearance in number theory.
+A complementary perspective as to the arithmetic reasons for the appearance of random matrix theory in number theory, dealing with the integers themselves, has appeared in the work of Bogomolny and Keating \cite{BoKe1,BoKe2} and in work of Conrey and Keating \cite{CoKe1,CoKe2,CoKe3,CoKe4}.
+It would be very interesting to see if the combinatorial decompositions in the present paper can be extended to the setting of the integers in a way consistent with various conjectures that have been made there.

+We finally note a recent application of our main results to algebraic geometry proper; by combining Theorem \ref{thm:general_var} with other work of their own, Hast and Matei \cite{HaMa} have given a geometric interpretation of this result.
+Indeed, it may be possible to prove Theorem \ref{thm:general_var} of this paper rather more directly through algebro-geometric means; we hope nonetheless that the proof given here will be of use especially to analytic number theorists more comfortable with the ideas we will make use of.